shizhouxing/Goedel-Prover/README.md

   <a href="https://goedel-lm.github.io/"><b>Paper Link</b>👁️</a>
 </p>

-# Goedel-Prover: A New Frontier in Open-source Automated Theorem Proving
+# Goedel-Prover: A Frontier Model for Open-Source Automated Theorem Proving

 ## 1. Introduction

-Large language models (LLMs) have shown impressive reasoning capabilities, especially in tackling mathematical problems.
-There are two main approaches: informal reasoning, which employs natural language but lacks verifiability, and formal reasoning, which utilizes proof assistants like Lean to produce machine-verifiable proofs.
-While state-of-the-art LLMs, such as OpenAI's o1 and DeepSeek's R1, excel in informal problem-solving, they face challenges in formal theorem proving.

-A significant challenge in training LLMs for formal reasoning is the scarcity of data.
-To overcome this, we synthesize a large and diverse dataset by auto-formalizing a substantial corpus of informal mathematical problems.
-Our approach transforms natural language statements into various formal styles in Lean 4, resulting in 1.78 million syntactically correct and content-accurate statements.
-We then iteratively train a prover, alternating between generating verified proofs and training the model using these proofs.
-Our model, Goedel-Prover, achieves state-of-the-art performance across multiple benchmarks for whole-proof generation, which generates the entire proof without interacting with Lean.
-On the miniF2F benchmark (Pass@32), it attains a 57.6% success rate, surpassing the previous best open-source model by 7.6%.
-On PutnamBench, Goedel-Prover successfully solves 7 problems (Pass@512), securing the top position on the leaderboard.
-Furthermore, it generates 29.7K formal proofs for Lean-workbook problems, nearly doubling the 15.7K produced by earlier works.
+We introduce Goedel-Prover, an open-source large language model (LLM) that achieves the state-of-the-art (SOTA) performance in automated formal proof generation for mathematical problems.
+The key challenge in this field is the scarcity of formalized math statements and proofs, which we tackle in the following ways.
+We train statement formalizers to translate the natural language math problems from Numina into formal language (Lean 4), creating a dataset of 1.64 million formal statements.
+LLMs are used to check that the formal statements accurately preserve the content of the original natural language problems.
+We then iteratively build a large dataset of formal proofs by training a series of provers.
+Each prover succeeds in proving many statements that the previous ones could not, and these new proofs are added to the training set for the next prover.
+The final prover outperforms all existing open-source models in whole-proof generation.
+On the miniF2F benchmark, it achieves a 57.6% success rate (Pass@32), exceeding the previous best open-source model by 7.6%.
+On PutnamBench, Goedel-Prover successfully solves 7 problems (Pass@512), ranking first on the leaderboard.
+Furthermore, it generates 29.7K formal proofs for Lean Workbook problems, nearly doubling the 15.7K produced by earlier works.

 <p align="center">
   <img width="100%" src="figures/performance.png">